BerkeleyLearnVerify/Scenic/docs/reference/dynamic_scenarios.rst

 9. Update every :term:`dynamic property` of every object to its current value in the simulator.

-10. If the simulation is stopping for one of the reasons above, first check if any of the :keyword:`require eventually` conditions of any remaining scenarios were never satisfied: if so, reject the simulation.
+10. If the simulation is stopping for one of the reasons above, first check if any of the liveness properties of any remaining scenarios were never satisfied: if so, reject the simulation.
     Otherwise, save the values of any :keyword:`record final` statements.